decisions-com/samples-js-form-controls/README.md

 Decisions provides an API for creating custom form controls.
 This repository houses example(s).

 1. [Select-able Map](./map-selection-control/README.md) - a rendering of the United States Map where users can select states.
+1. [Tooltip Icon](./tool-tip-icon-control/README.md) - A simple HTML tooltip.
+It has inputs for "icon" character to show and tool tip text.

 # How It Works